Polymero/polymero.github.io/_posts/CTF/2021-07-29-ImaginaryCTF2021-ZKPoD.md

     return r, s
 ```

-Mmh,this seems awfully similar to more common signature protocols, albeit with some interesting differences:
+Mmh, this seems awfully similar to more common signature protocols, albeit with some interesting differences:
 - In s, the random value 'k' is not inverted modulo 'p'.
 - In s, the hash value 'e' depends on 'r' instead of the actual message.
 - In s, there is no secret parameter present.